SkylineCommunications/dataminer-docs/connector-help/connector_help/Harmonic_Spectrum_XE.md

 ### Initialization

-A user name and password are required for this driver to work.
+A user name and password are required for this connector to work.
 Specify these on the **General** page.

 ### Redundancy